jakepeyser/git-lucky/README.md

 ```

 Also, make sure to add the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables with their respective values to your production environment.

+## Testing

+To run the unit test suite, execute the command `npm test`.
+To continuously run the tests while actively developing, run `npm run test-watch`.